CoreMedia/feedback-hub-adapter-tutorial/README.md

-- When you have a CoreMedia environment where the Java modules of this plugin are already deployed or this plugin does not have any Java plugin modules, just invoke the following command from the `studio-client` directory of this project: `mvn jangaroo:run`
+- When you have a CoreMedia environment where the Java modules of this plugin are already deployed or this plugin does not have any Java plugin modules, just invoke the following command from the root directory of your _Blueprint_ workspace: `mvn jangaroo:run -pl :studio-app -Dinstallation.host=<YOUR_TEST_SYSTEM_HOST>`

-- If you want to use your local Studio, execute the following steps
-    - Start the Studio server
-    - Execute the command `mvn jangaroo:run -pl :studio-resources` in the root folder of your Blueprint workspace.
+- If you want to use your local Studio, execute the following steps, start the Studio server and invoke the following command from the root directory of the _Blueprint_ workspace:
-    - Execute the command `mvn jangaroo:run -DjooJettyPort=8090 -DjooProxyTargetUri=http://localhost:8080/`
+`mvn jangaroo:run -pl :studio-app -DadditionalPackagesDir=C:/feedback-hub-adapter-tutorial/studio-client/target/app`
+The parameter `installation.host` is not required here, since we are working with a local Studio server.

-    - Login to the Studio at URL http://localhost:8090
+Finally, login to the Studio at URL http://localhost:8080.

 __Plugin Deployment__